TJ Hedin

 (Link)

-“The Effect of Unemployment Insurance Supplements on Job Outcomes: Evidence from the Lost Wages Assistance Program”
+“The Effect of Unemployment Benefit Supplements: Evidence from the Lost Wages Assistance Program”